 - Meeting place

 Shimoda, where Commodore Perry of US Navy arrived 160 years ago, is known as an opening port in the Edo period.
 To see warehouses built using Izu stone which was produced by the eruption of submarine volcanoes 10 million years ago will make you feel exotic atmosphere.
-While walking down the street, you will realize how closely the history of opening the country and the topography of Shimod are related.
+While walking down the street, you will realize how closely the history of opening the country and the topography of Shimoda are related.

 Start: Izu Kyuko Line, Shimoda Station

 The terminal station of the Izu Kyuko Line